jaynil61/Data_Scrapping_Homework/README.md

 website : https://en.wikipedia.org/wiki/List_of_active_Indian_military_aircraft
 <br>

 This page contains the information about the Indian aircrafts.
-We will try to get the details as name of the aircraft, Origin, Type, Variant, no. of services stored in the table.
+We will try to get the details as name of the aircraft, origin, type, variant, no. of services stored in the table.
 <br>

 As shown in ipynb file, all the above mentions details are fetched using read_html() method of pandas.